unchainedshop/unchained/readme.md

 npm start
 ```

-1. Navigate to http://localhost:4000/ to view the controlpanel.
+1. Navigate to http://localhost:4000/ to view the welcome screen.
 You can login with: user:
    admin@unchained.local / password: password

 2. Navigate to http://localhost:4010/graphql to view the GraphQL Playground